pjtunstall/holocron/README.md

 ## Possible further developments

-Tests:

-- Make integration tests for each of the options to replace the current single integration test (and maybe repurpose some bits of the latter as unit tests), then all modules declared in `lib.rs`, except for `options`, can be made private.
-- Add unit tests.
-Test success and failure responses to each operation.
-Although the current integration test verifies that the core system successfully encrypts and decrypts, and hence that it's components work, it could be useful to add finer grained tests before making radical changes to any of those parts, such as replacing dependencies with other implementations of the cryptographic algorithms, or indeed switching to other algorithms.
-- Look into ways to test the actual security of the system.

-Basic features:
+### Basic features

 - Add option to sign and verify messages.

-Better key handling:
+### Better key-handling

 - Switch to SQLite storage: one table for public keys and one for private.
 - Allow keys to be imported and deleted.
 - Switch to accept `stdin` inputs.
 - Encrypt database.

-Better security:
+### Better security

 - Switch to more reliable dependencies for the cryptographic algorithms.
 - Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
 Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
 - Review security of the system.
 Look more closely into how Apple, Signal, Chrome, Cloudflare etc. are doing it.
 - Consider Elliptic-Curve Diffie-Hellman for the classical key exchange.

-UI:
+### UI

 - Rustle up some proper UI to replace the terminal interface.

-Messaging:
+### Messaging

 - Build a messaging system on top of it.

+### Tests

+- Make integration tests for each of the options to replace the current single integration test (and maybe repurpose some bits of the latter as unit tests), then all modules declared in `lib.rs`, except for `options`, can be made private.
+- Add unit tests.
+Test success and failure responses to each operation.
+Although the current integration test verifies that the core system successfully encrypts and decrypts, and hence that it's components work, it could be useful to add finer grained tests before making radical changes to any of those parts, such as replacing dependencies with other implementations of the cryptographic algorithms, or indeed switching to other algorithms.
+- Look into ways to test the actual security of the system.